indimail/indimail-virtualdomains/.github/README-indimail.md

 # Installation & Repositories

-## Installing Indimail using DNF/YUM/APT Repository
+## Setting up DNF/YUM/APT Repository for installation

 You can get binary RPM / Debian packages at